jncc/catalog/docs/api/retrieval.rst

    "spatialOp", "The spatial operation to perform with the footprint (within | intersects | overlaps)", "No, defaults to intersects"
    "terms", "An array of property term filters", "No" "limit", "The total number of products to return.
 For paging", "No, defaults to 50" "offset", "For paging results.
-For example to exculde the first 50 results set this value to 50", "No, defaults to 0, ie the first page of results."
+For example to exclude the first 50 results set this value to 50", "No, defaults to 0, i.e. the first page of results."

 Property filter terms
 """""""""""""""""""""